stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 ### III.
 Contribute to Hive

 Hive is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
 We will build this resource together as a class---sharing the work of interpreting, analyzing, and questioning the complex course readings we encounter.

+Our objective for Hive is to explore meaning, discover argumentative structure, evaluate supporting evidence, ask probing questions, connect to other readings, link to relevant resources, and think critically about the implications of a text.
 The “hive mind” is capable of discovering and uncovering far more than any one individual.
 With luck, Hive will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.

 You might contribute to Hive by doing some of the following tasks: